Syria Palaestina: Early Christianity

-The Romans destroyed the Jewish community of the Church in Jerusalem, which had existed since the time of Jesus.
+The Romans destroyed Jerusalem, leading to a new diaspora.
 Traditionally it is believed the Jerusalem Christians waited out the Jewish–Roman wars in Pella in the Decapolis.

 The line of Jewish bishops in Jerusalem, which is claimed to have started with James, brother of Jesus as its first bishop, ceased to exist within the Empire.
 Hans Küng in Islam: Past Present and Future, suggests that the Jewish Christians sought refuge in the Arabian Peninsula and he quotes with approval Clemen et al., "This produces the paradox of truly historic significance that while Jewish Christianity was swallowed up in the Christian church, it preserved itself in Islam."

 Reorganization

-In circa 390, Syria Palaestina was reorganised into several administrative units: Palaestina Prima, Palaestina Secunda, and Palaestina Tertia (in the 6th century), Syria Prima and Phoenice and Phoenice Lebanensis.
+In circa 390, Syria Palaestina was reorganised into several administrative units: Palaestina Prima, Palaestina Secunda, and Palaestina Salutaris (in the 6th century), Syria Prima and Phoenice and Phoenice Lebanensis.
 All were included within the larger Eastern Roman (Byzantine) Diocese of the East, together with the provinces of Isauria, Cilicia, Cyprus (until 536), Euphratensis, Mesopotamia, Osroene, and Arabia Petraea.

-Palaestina Prima consisted of Judaea, Samaria, the Paralia and Peraea, with the governor residing in Caesarea.
-Palaestina Secunda consisted of the Galilee, the lower Jezreel Valley, the regions east of Galilee, and the western part of the former Decapolis, with the seat of government at Scythopolis.
+Palaestina Prima consisted of Judaea, Samaria, Peraea and Caesarea as administrative centre.
+Palaestina Secunda consisted of Galilee, the Decapolis and Scythopolis as the seat of government.
 Palaestina Tertia included the Negev, southern Transjordan part of Arabia, and most of Sinai, with Petra as the usual residence of the governor.
 Palaestina Tertia was also known as Palaestina Salutaris.

+Governors

+This list is incomplete.
+The fasti of Syria Palaestina are "meager" and "almost no third century governors" are known.

+At first the governors were consular legates, as in the preceding Roman administration of Judaea.
+After 196, their rank varied.
+During the reign of Diocletian (286–305) they ceased to be legates of senatorial rank and became praesides of equestrian rank.